-The North Dakota State University College of Health Professions, and its School of Pharmacy, houses one of 125 schools fully accredited by the American Council on Pharmaceutical Education (ACPE).
-The college offers a six-year professional degree program leading to the Doctor of Pharmacy (Pharm.D.).
-The professional program also is accredited through ACPE.
-The college is a member of the American Association of Colleges of Pharmacy.
+The North Dakota State University College of Health Professions, and its School of Pharmacy, houses one of more than 130 schools fully accredited by the Accreditation Council for Pharmacy Education (ACPE).
+The School of Pharmacy offers a six-year professional degree program leading to the Doctor of Pharmacy (Pharm.D.).
+The School of Pharmacy is a member of the American Association of Colleges of Pharmacy.

 The profession of pharmacy has embraced a practice philosophy called pharmaceutical care.
 Specifically, pharmaceutical care is defined as commitment of the pharmacist to design, implement and monitor patient drug therapy for the purpose of achieving optimal therapeutic outcomes with the ultimate goal of improving the patient's quality of life.

 The NDSU School of Pharmacy has developed an emphasis of pharmaceutical care within its curriculum and strives to prepare pharmacy students for their future practices in delivering this contemporary practice philosophy.
 The curriculum develops skills in pharmaceutical care and emphasizes critical thinking, communication skills, awareness of ethical and social responsibilities, and lifelong self-learning ability.